Gen-AI-In-Software-Development/List-Of-Units/Unit23-Translating-JavaScript-To-TypeScript (MM)/README.md

 ```

 ### Critique
+The code effectively creates a chessboard pattern using nested loops and TypeScript's type annotations.
+In this TypeScript version, Copilot has added type annotations `: number` and `: string` to the variables `size`, `board`, `y`, and `x` to ensure they are used consistently throughout the program.
+TypeScript’s static type checking will help catch errors at compile time, making the code more robust.
+This is a solid implementation.

+Rating: Good

 ### Prompt 24.3 :Bean counting You can get the Nth character, or letter, from a string by writing "string"[N].
 The returned value will be a string containing only one character (for example, "b").
 The first character has position 0, which causes the last one to be found at position string.length - 1.
 In other words, a two-character string has length 2, and its characters have positions 0 and 1.
 Write a function countBs that takes a string as its only argument and returns a number that indicates how many uppercase “B” characters there are in the string.
 Next, write a function called countChar that behaves like countBs, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase “B” characters).
 Rewrite countBs to make use of this new function [3].